CrackTheEgg/CrackTheEgg/README.md

 ## 🤔 Why Atlas?

-Cloud computing has evolved beyond just infrastructure — it's become a **global architecture movement**.
-Today's solutions are built not just for apps or teams, but for scale, resilience, and impact across borders.
+Cloud isn’t just infrastructure — it’s a way of thinking about **scalable, connected systems**.
+Solutions Architects today aren’t just solving technical problems for one app or team — they’re designing for resilience, security, and impact at scale.

-**Atlas** reflects that shift: a mindset of designing with the wider world in mind.
+**Atlas** reflects that shift: designing with the wider world in mind.
 It’s a learning journey that mirrors how real architects work — not just configuring services, but thinking systemically.

-- From client brief ➝ to architecture diagrams ➝ to deployment ➝ to iteration
+- From client brief ➝ to architecture diagrams ➝ to deployment ➝ to optimization
 - From simple triggers ➝ to distributed systems ➝ to meaningful impact
 - From services ➝ to systems ➝ to ecosystems